Last Updated: February 18, 2021

 You can use our Site to subscribe to an RSS feed or to receive email updates of our blogs by submitting your name and email address.
 We use this information to send you the content you request and to communicate with you in connection with our blogs.
 You can unsubscribe from this content at any time (please see the “Opting-out of Communications” section below).

-You can use the careers section of our site, to learn about our company and apply for open positions by submitting a resume and other information via email.
+You can use the careers section of our site, to learn about our company and apply for open positions by submitting a resume and other Personal Data via email or through our Site.
 We may also receive resumes from recruitment consultants, CrossBorder employees or other third parties.
-Resumes will typically include personal information, including name, contact details, information about academic and professional qualifications and experiences, your interests and the position at CrossBorder for which you are applying.
-We will use this personal information to:
+Resumes will typically include Personal Data, including name, contact details, information about academic and professional qualifications and experiences, your interests, and the position at CrossBorder for which you are applying.
+We will use this Personal Data to:

-We automatically collect log files and other information about your device and your usage of our website through cookies, web beacons or similar technologies, such as IP-addresses or other identifiers, which may qualify as Personal Data (view the “Device and usage data we process” section below);
+We automatically collect log files and Other Information about your device and your usage of our website through cookies, web beacons or similar technologies, such as IP-addresses or other identifiers, which may qualify as Personal Data (view the “Device and usage data we process” section below);

-In some cases, if you visit our offices, you may be required to register as a visitor and to provide your name, email address, phone number, company name and time and date of arrival.
+In some cases, if you visit our offices, you may be required to register as a visitor and to provide your name, email address, phone number, photo identification, company name and time and date of arrival.

 We may also collect information about you from other sources, including third parties from whom we have purchased Personal Data, and combine this information with Personal Data provided by you.
 This helps us to update, expand and analyze our records, identify new customers, and create more tailored advertising to provide services that may be of interest to you.
-In particular, we collect Personal Data from the following sources:
+We collect Personal Data from the following sources:

 Business contact information, including mailing address, job title, email address, phone number, ‘intent data’ which is web user behavior data, IP addresses, social handles, LinkedIn URL and custom profiles from third party data providers for the purposes of targeted advertising, delivering relevant email content, event promotion and profiling.